returnly/bigcommerce-api-node/README.md

 # Bigcommerce for Node.js

-A node module for authentication and communication with the BigCommerce API.
+A node module for authentication and communication with the BigCommerce API

 ## Installation (In Development)